tdesero/fast-blocks/readme.txt

 == Description ==

 Use the function `add_fast_block` to add a block to your theme in PHP.
 The Plugin automatically creates a interface for your block inside the editor.
+Unlike the default block behaviour all blocks are rendered dynamically.
+This means changes inside the template are shown immediately without resaving the post or page.

 == Installation ==